sdam-au/epigraphic_roads/README.md

-# The detection of Road network in the ancient Mediterranean based on quantitative analysis of epigraphy
+# The detection of Road network in the ancient Mediterranean based on quantitative analysis of inscriptions
 *ANALYSIS*

 ---